-- 1. Governor Newsom issued a Proclamation of a State of Emergency on July 30, 2021, in response to significant and accelerating impacts of climate change in California. - 2.
-The Governor's Proclamation requested that the Commission identify and prioritize deployment of clean energy and storage projects to mitigate the risk of capacity shortage and increase the availability of carbon-free energy at all times of day. - 3.
-Energy efficiency and other clean demand-side investments identified as part of the Governor's Proclamation are currently most valuable during peak and net peak demand hours (4:00 p.m.
-9:00 p.m. and 7:00 p.m.
-9:00 p.m., respectively), particularly for the summers of 2022 and 2023. - 4.
-Proposals received from parties in this proceeding in response to the Governor's Proclamation generally fell into three categories: activities that reduce peak or net peak demand, activities that result in permanent load reductions, and activities that generally fall outside of the scope of the proceeding.
+1. Governor Newsom issued a Proclamation of a State of Emergency on July 30, 2021, in response to significant and accelerating impacts of climate change in California.

+2. The Governor's Proclamation requested that the Commission identify and prioritize deployment of clean energy and storage projects to mitigate the risk of capacity shortage and increase the availability of carbon-free energy at all times of day.

+3. Energy efficiency and other clean demand-side investments identified as part of the Governor's Proclamation are currently most valuable during peak and net peak demand hours (4:00 p.m. - 9:00 p.m. and 7:00 p.m. - 9:00 p.m., respectively), particularly for the summers of 2022 and 2023.

+4. Proposals received from parties in this proceeding in response to the Governor's Proclamation generally fell into three categories: activities that reduce peak or net peak demand, activities that result in permanent load reductions, and activities that generally fall outside of the scope of the proceeding.

-- 5. A program such as the Market Access program, which is based on a similar program already being run by MCE, measures savings based on population-level NMEC measurement and pays aggregators based on verified performance delivering energy savings. - 6.
-MCE has already demonstrated growing aggregator participation and multi-party support for its FLEXmarket programs, which pay for energy savings delivered utilizing a PFP structure and based on NMEC population-based methods. - 7.
-Under the Market Access program adopted in this decision, funds will be expended on project portfolios that demonstrate actual energy savings using NMEC methods.
-Total expenditures, inclusive of administrative costs to manage the program, will not exceed the measured TSB at the conclusion of the program. - 8.
-Both customers and the market benefit from consistent rules across programs under the Market Access framework. - 9.
-MCE can quickly deploy additional projects through its existing FLEXmarket program by reallocating \$11 million in otherwise unspent funds to this program in 2022 and 2023. - 10.
-The Commission has been pursuing a policy of outsourcing energy efficiency program design and implementation responsibilities to third parties for several years, reflected in D.16-08-019 and D.18-10-008, among other recent decisions. - 11.
-A single-stage solicitation process for reliability-focused programs in 2022 and 2023 is likely to save time and allow programs to be deployed more quickly.
+5. A program such as the Market Access program, which is based on a similar program already being run by MCE, measures savings based on population-level NMEC measurement and pays aggregators based on verified performance delivering energy savings.

+6. MCE has already demonstrated growing aggregator participation and multi-party support for its FLEXmarket programs, which pay for energy savings delivered utilizing a PFP structure and based on NMEC population-based methods.

+7. Under the Market Access program adopted in this decision, funds will only be expended on projects that demonstrate actual energy savings using NMEC methods.

+8. MCE can quickly deploy additional projects through its existing FLEXmarket program by reallocating \$11 million in otherwise unspent funds to this program in 2022 and 2023.

+9. 3C-REN is running an existing Energy Assurance program that can quickly be expanded to two additional counties within its geographic reach for

+2022 and 2023.
+This expansion will require \$5 million in additional funding for the two-year period.

+10. The Commission has been pursuing a policy of outsourcing energy efficiency program design and implementation responsibilities to third parties for several years, reflected in D.16-08-019 and D.18-10-008, among other recent decisions.

+11. A single-stage solicitation process for reliability-focused programs in 2022 and 2023 is likely to save time and allow programs to be deployed more quickly.

-- 12. The Commission typically considers modifications to the ACC in the IDER rulemaking, in order to account for the impacts on all demand-side programs and measures. - 13.
-The Commission recently established an ESA working group in D.21-06-015. - 14.
-D.19-03-001 gave the utility program administrators with OBF programs some flexibility to adjust their programs by filing a Tier 2 advice letter, but still limits a loan cap to \$250,000 when a customer is also separately receiving an incentive from another energy efficiency program. - 15.
-Net metering processes and tariffs are being addressed in R.20-08-020. - 16.
-Interconnection processes have been recently addressed in D.20-09-035 and D.21-06-002. - 17.
-The concept of using the PAC test instead of the TRC test as the primary test for main energy efficiency portfolio cost-effectiveness has been rejected numerous times already in this proceeding, most recently in D.21-05-031.
+12. The Commission typically considers modifications to the ACC in the IDER rulemaking, in order to account for the impacts on all demand-side programs and measures.

+13. The Commission recently established an ESA working group in D.21-06-015.

+14. D.19-03-001 gave the utility program administrators with OBF programs flexibility to adjust their programs by filing a Tier 2 advice letter.

+15. Net metering processes and tariffs are being addressed in R.20-08-020.

+16. Interconnection processes have been recently addressed in D.20-09-035 and D.21-06-002.

+17. The concept of using the PAC test instead of the TRC test as the primary test for main energy efficiency portfolio cost-effectiveness has been rejected numerous times already in this proceeding, most recently in D.21-05-031.